 The World Sleep Society sleep board examination is administered in association of the sleep societies of the region where the exam is administered.
+The next sleep board examination will be administered in Prague, Czech Republic on Friday, October 6, 2017 at the Prague Congress Centre.
+The exam application deadline is three months prior to the exam.
+For the Prague exam, the deadline is July 6, 2017.

 The location of each upcoming scheduled exam is listed on the World Sleep Society web-page.
 Exam sites will be listed at least 4 months before each administration.
 In addition to its posting on the web page, the exam’s exact address, date, and time will be sent by email to all individuals applying.
 If unforeseen major problems occur (for example, natural disasters, transportation strikes from and to location of exam, or local civil unrest), the exam will be postponed, the postponement will be announced on the World Sleep Society web site, and every effort to send this information to each candidate by e-mail.